 TABLE 5–1.NEURAL TUBE DEFECTS: DEFECTS OF PRIMARY NEURULATION ||Download (.pdf) TABLE 5–1.
 NEURAL TUBE DEFECTS: DEFECTS OF PRIMARY NEURULATION

 |Myelomeningocele, Arnold-Chiari malformation |

 In the United States, all pregnant women are routinely offered screening with maternal serum alpha-fetoprotein (MSAFP) for neural tube defects at 15 to 18 postmenstrual weeks.
 MSAFP is one of the components of the quad screen (alpha-fetoprotein, human chorionic gonadotropin, estriol, and inhibin-A), which is commonly used at present for screening of Down syndrome and open NTDs.
-Among low-risk women, MSAFP screening results in the detection of 80% to 90% ...
+Among low-risk women, MSAFP screening results in the detection of 80% to 90% of ...